0x4F776C/ThreatPlayground/README.md

 This repository contains a collection of malware code samples, lab configurations, and analysis techniques for **educational, research, and reverse engineering purposes only**.

+## NOTE TO ALL

+This repository will undergo major revamp due to changes made in another project.
+Please do not fork it under it is completed.

 ## ⚠️ IMPORTANT DISCLAIMER

 **WARNING: These files implement potentially harmful techniques and should ONLY be used in safe, isolated environments such as a virtual machine with no network access.
 The author assumes NO responsibility for any damage caused by the misuse of these files.**